Mizithra

 Mizithra or myzithra (μυζήθρα /el/) is a Greek whey cheese or mixed milk-whey cheese from sheep or goats, or both.
 It is sold both as a fresh cheese, similar to Italian ricotta, and as a salt-dried grating cheese, similar to Italian ricotta salata.
 The ratio of milk to whey is usually 7 to 3.

 It is primarily produced on the island of Crete, but is widespread throughout Greece.
 It is essentially the same as Anthotyros though the latter may contain some cow's milk.
 In Cyprus a similar cheese is known as "Anari" (Αναρή in Greek, Nor in Cypriot Turkish, Lor in Turkish).

 Production

-Mizithra is made from raw, whole ewe's or goat's milk in the simplest way possible: milk is brought to a slow boil for a few minutes and then curdled by adding rennet or whey from a previous batch (see below) or else some acidic substance such as lemon juice, vinegar or even a fresh broken fig tree sprig.
+Mizithra is made from raw, whole ewe's or goat's milk: the milk is brought to a slow boil for a few minutes and then curdled by adding rennet or whey from a previous batch (see below) or else some acidic substance such as lemon juice, vinegar or even a fresh broken fig tree sprig.
 As soon as curds have formed they are poured into a cheesecloth bag and hung to drain.
 The whey dripping out of the bag can be used to curdle the next batch of mizithra.
-After a few days mizithra forms a sweet, moist, soft mass molded in the shape of the hanging bag with a rounded bottom and a conical, wrinkly top.
-At this stage it is called "sweet" or "fresh mizithra" and may be eaten or, often, baked in pies.
+After a few days, mizithra forms a sweet, moist, soft mass in the shape of the hanging bag with a rounded bottom and a conical, wrinkly top.
+At this stage, it is called "sweet" or "fresh mizithra" and may be eaten or, often, baked in pies.